respeecher/auto-odoo/README.md

 Follow the following steps:

+- As root, `cd /etc/ssl/certs && openssl dhparam -out dhparam.pem 4096`.
+(See comment in `docker-compose.yml` for why we do this.)
 - Install certbot, docker, docker-compose, and cron.
-(You can probaly install install all of this with apt-get, but for certbot, docker, and docker-compose, it may be worth following the instructions on the docker web site to get the latest versions.)
+(You can probaly install all of this with apt-get, but for certbot, docker, and docker-compose, it may be worth following the instructions on the docker web site to get the latest versions.)
 - Run `cp variables.template variables` and edit the `variables` file to conform to your site's needs.